College of Law > About > Centers & Institutes > Center for Public Interest Law > About

 public interest legal practice.
 Students can also explore public

 interest law from all perspectives through DePaul's wide variety of electives, including clinics taught by experienced, nationally known practitioners.
-Graduating with a public interest certificate or as a Public Interest Honors Scholar is a credential that signals the depth of your commitment to public interest law.
+Graduating with a public interest certificate is a credential that signals the depth of your commitment to public interest law.

 not just academic.
 Law students are encouraged to give back whether

 it's in our own diverse urban neighborhood or an indigenous community.
 Students can make a difference with their time and talent, their legal expertise and their elbow grease.
 The Pro Bono and Community Service Initiative matches students with volunteer opportunities, while our summer scholarship and Loan Repayment Assistance Program assist students and graduates with the financial realities of practicing public interest law.